symfony/symfony-docs/book/forms.rst

 This controller follows a common pattern for handling forms, and has three possible paths:

 #.
-When initially loading the page in a browser, the request method is ``GET``,
+When initially loading the page in a browser, the request method is ``GET``
-   meaning that the controller simply creates and renders the form (but does not bind it);
+   and the form is simply created and rendered;

 #.
 When the user submits the form (i.e. the method is ``POST``) with invalid
    data (validation is covered in the next section), the form is bound and then rendered, this time displaying all validation errors;

 #.
 When the user submits the form with valid data, the form is bound and
-   you have the opportunity to perform some actions using the ``$product`` object (e.g. persisting it to the database) before redirecting the user to some other page (e.g. a "thank you" or "success" page).
+   you have the opportunity to perform some actions using the ``$task`` object (e.g. persisting it to the database) before redirecting the user to some other page (e.g. a "thank you" or "success" page).